-- To identify and provide for pupils who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice, 2014. - To operate a "whole pupil, whole school" approach to the management and provision of support for special educational needs. - To provide a Special Educational Needs Co-ordinator (SENCO) who will work with the SEN Inclusion Policy. - To provide support and advice for all staff working with special educational needs pupils. - To include the voice of the child in monitoring and reviewing Pupil Profiles
+- ❖ To identify and provide for pupils who have special educational needs and additional needs. - ❖ To work within the guidance provided in the SEND Code of Practice, 2014. - ❖ To operate a "whole pupil, whole school" approach to the management and provision of support for special educational needs. - ❖ To provide a SENCO who will work with the SEN Inclusion Policy. - To provide support and advice for all staff working with special educational needs pupils. - ❖ To include the voice of the child in monitoring and reviewing Pupil Profiles